Jazz on a Summer's Day

 Jazz on a Summer's Day is a 1959 concert film set at the 1958 Newport Jazz Festival in Newport, Rhode Island (which took place from July 3 to July 6 of 1958).
-The film was directed by Aram Avakian who also edited the film. and was principal Cinematographer.

-Co-director Bert Stern, (commercial and fashion photographer) Directed the party scenes featuring his friends, and the water scenes.
+The film was directed and edited by Aram Avakian; he also was the principal cinematographer.
+It was co-directed by Bert Stern, a commercial and fashion photographer, who directed the party scenes that featured his friends, as well as the water scenes.
+George Avakian was the music supervisor.

-The Columbia Records legendary Jazz producer, George Avakian, was the film's Music Supervisor.
+Synopsis

 The film mixes images of water with the performers and audience at the festival.
 It also features scenes of the 1958 America's Cup yacht races.
-The film is largely without dialog or narration (except for periodic announcements by emcee Willis Conover).
+The film is largely without dialog or narration barring the periodic announcements by emcee Willis Conover.

-The film features performances by Jimmy Giuffre; Thelonious Monk; Sonny Stitt; Anita O'Day; Dinah Washington; Gerry Mulligan; Chuck Berry; Chico Hamilton, with Eric Dolphy; and Louis Armstrong, with Jack Teagarden.
-Also appearing are Buck Clayton, Jo Jones, Armando Peraza, and Eli's Chosen Six, the Yale College student ensemble that included trombonist Roswell Rudd, shown driving around Newport in a convertible jalopy, playing Dixieland.
+The film features performances by Jimmy Giuffre, Thelonious Monk, Sonny Stitt, Anita O'Day, Dinah Washington, Gerry Mulligan, Chuck Berry, Chico Hamilton (with Eric Dolphy), and Louis Armstrong (with Jack Teagarden).
+Also appearing are Buck Clayton, Jo Jones, Armando Peraza, and Eli's Chosen Six, and the Yale College student ensemble that included trombonist Roswell Rudd, shown driving around Newport in a convertible jalopy, playing Dixieland.

 As was scheduled in advance and announced in the program, the last performer Saturday night was Mahalia Jackson, who sang a one-hour program beginning at midnight, thus ushering in Sunday morning.
 The film concluded with her performance of The Lord's Prayer.

 Beat poet Gregory Corso can be seen in the audience a few times.

-In 1999, the film was selected for preservation in the United States National Film Registry by the Library of Congress as being "culturally, historically, or aesthetically significant".
-The film received a 100% score on Rotten Tomatoes.